govindakolli/Pytorch/README.md

 # Pytorch
-These are the PyTorch notebooks prepared by me for easy of understanding In this Repo i have ordered the Ipython Notebooks in serial.
-Follow them to clear understand from the basics anout PyTorch.
+These are the PyTorch notebooks prepared by me for easy of understanding.
+In this Repo I have made some Ipython Notebooks in serial.
+Follow them to clearly understand PyTorch Tensor operations.